ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 second detector — while a threshold is an opinion belonging to whoever is judging; putting the arithmetic on the monitored object makes the fact available without a detector in the way.
-And it is what keeps `TransportDelayDetector`, `TransportLossDetector` and `TransportJitterDetector` under forty lines of logic each, which is the whole reason they can be read start to finish without reading anything else.
+And it is what keeps `TransportDelayDetector` and `TransportLossDetector` under forty lines of logic each, which is the whole reason they can be read start to finish without reading anything else.

 **The averages exclude streams that carried nothing.** `_updateTransportQualityAverages`